piotrmilos/MuseTalk/install_plan.md

 ```bash
 pip install decord
 ```
+Note that decord is removed except from preprocessing.

 ## 9. Perhpas install experiment tracker
 ask the user or the key and put it pernamently to .bashrc (or where is appropriate)